VANatHeritage/ConSiteTools/README.md

 ArcGIS toolbox and associated scripts for automated delineation of Virginia Natural Heritage Conservation Sites.
 Additional tools for prioritization.

 ### Toolbox Version Notes (last updated by K. Hazler, 2021-09-10):
+#### Version 1.3
+- The Conservation Site delineation process for Terrestrial Conservation Sites and Anthropogenic Habitat Zones remains unchanged from previous version.

+- The prioritization process for Essential Conservation Sites remains unchanged from previous version.

+- Working on updates to the delineation process for Stream Conservation Sites...

 #### Version 1.2
 - The Conservation Site delineation process for Terrestrial Conservation Sites and Anthropogenic Habitat Zones remains unchanged from previous version.